Skip to content

 USPSole, calamari, La Perla salad with secret dressing

-Wine farms, world-ranked tasting menus, a 360-degree tapas bar above the Old Biscuit Mill, and the cheapest sunset pizza in the city.
-The other half of the list, with all the same data treatment.
+Wine farms, a famous forest tasting menu, a 360-degree tapas bar above the Old Biscuit Mill, and the cheapest sunset pizza in the city.
+The other five restaurants, with the same charts and ratings.

 Read Part 2 →